Lagrangian Dual Decision Rules for Multistage Stochastic Mixed Integer Programming: Computational Experiments

-The same set of scenarios are used for estimating lower bounds and evaluating primal policies.
-As the benchmark lower bound, perfect information (PI) is used, which is obtained similar to the restricted NA lower bound, with the LDDR variables, $ \naldrvec $, fixed to 0.
-This is the bound that is obtained by solving a problem in which it is assumed that we have complete information about the future.
-The conditional expected value policy is used as the benchmark upper-bounding policy.

-\subsection{Basis Function Selection}
+\subsubsection{Basis Function Selection}

-As mentioned in Section \ref{sec:restricted-sw}, the choice of basis functions is not restricted by any predetermined form.
-Therefore, in choosing the basis functions for the MSlot problem we have options.
-Assuming a linear form, an exhaustive choice is to use all the uncertain information we have, i.e., all demand observations.
-At stage $ \hat{t} $, for the SW dual this means using $ D_{tj} $ for all $ j $ and $ t \leq \hat{t} $, while in the NA dual it involves the complete set of demands for all stages in the planning horizon and all products.
-Other reasonable options consist of various subsets of these full sets of basis functions.
-Table \ref{tab:options} summarizes some of the alternatives considered in our experiments.
-Note that, option 1 in the NA dual does not span over the entire planning horizon and it ignores the observed history.
-However, it is easy to show that the two are equivalent.
+As mentioned in Section \ref{sec:basisfunctions}, the choice of basis functions is not restricted by any predetermined form.
+Therefore, in choosing the basis functions for the MSLot problem we have options. \revtwo{At stage $ \hat{t} $, for the SW dual, using the standard basis functions means using $ D_{tj} $ for all $ j $ and $ t \leq \hat{t} $, while in the NA dual it involves the complete set of demands in all stages of the planning horizon for all products.
+Table \ref{tab:options} summarizes some of the alternatives considered in our experiments.} Note that, Option 1 in the NA dual does not span over the entire planning horizon and it ignores the observed history.
+According to Proposition \ref{prop:nohistory}, these two are equivalent.

-In Table \ref{tab:options}, options 2 and 4 in the SW dual only use the stage $\hat{t}$ demands as basis functions for stage $\hat{t}$ constraints, and in the case of the NA dual, they only use the stage $\hat{t}+1$ demands for basis functions used to relax stage $\hat{t}$ constraints.
+In Table \ref{tab:options}, Options 2 and 4 in the SW dual only use the stage $\hat{t}$ demands as basis functions for stage $\hat{t}$ constraints, and in the case of the NA dual, they only use the stage $\hat{t}+1$ demands for basis functions used to relax stage $\hat{t}$ constraints.
 Options 3 and 4 only use product $\hat{j}$ demands as basis functions for constraints associated with product $\hat{j}$.
-Thus, option 1 has the most basis functions, and hence should have the best bound, whereas option 4 uses the fewest basis functions.
+Thus, Option 1 has the most basis functions, and hence should have the best bound, whereas Option 4 uses the fewest basis functions.
 We compare these four options to determine which one gives the best trade-off between the quality of the bound and the computational effort.
+For instances with $J=3, \rho = 0.6, \rho^Y = 0.2$, Tables \ref{tab:bf-options-sw} and \ref{tab:bf-options-na} present the solution time in seconds and the lower bounds returned by the SW and NA duals, respectively.
+For this comparison, three instances with $ T=4, 6, 8 $ are solved using the four basis function options and only penalizing the NA constraints on $x$ variables (see Section \ref{sec:na-var-selection}).
+The bounds are the means of the confidence intervals over the objective values for all the scenarios in the evaluation sample.
+They are scaled such that 100 is the best known bound obtained for that instance.
+The best bounds for these instances are obtained by an option of the NA dual reported in Table \ref{tab:na-var-selection}, which is why all the scaled bounds in Tables \ref{tab:bf-options-sw} and \ref{tab:bf-options-na} are less than 100.